 This universal program would be neither complex nor prohibitively expensive.
 According to a government study, it would cost around $40 billion, less than the government currently spends on SNAP benefits.
 Once this expansion takes place, anyone who meets the eligibility standards (a household income of $54,000) can apply for and receive a voucher.

 To provide a path to home-ownership, we also need to provide federal funding for community land trusts across the nation.
-First time homeowners can buy homes through these organizations while the land trust retains ownership of the land on which the house sits, which reduces the property tax burden on these homeowners and allowing the land trust to keep house prices stable for long periods of time.
+First-time homeowners can buy homes through these organizations while the land trust retains ownership of the land on which the house sits, which reduces the property tax burden on these homeowners and allows the land trust to keep house prices stable for long periods of time.